 Arranging pickup and delivery

-If you used a full service platform, like *ahem* AptDeco, you can skip this part.
+If you used a full-service platform, like *ahem* AptDeco, you can skip this part.
 Lucky you.
 AptDeco will handle scheduling and pickup.
-Then, on pickup day, they’ll come pick up the item from inside your home and deliver it to the buyer.
+On pickup day, they’ll pick up the item from wherever it lives inside your home and deliver it to the buyer.

 If you used a self-service platform and need to deliver the item, you have a few options: